0xcert/framework/docs/connectors/atomic-deployments-guide.md

 } as AssetLedgerDeployOrder;
 ```

-Since we are trasfering some value we also have to approve `Gateway` for transfering it.
-We do this by calling approveValue upon `ValueLedger` instance of the ledger we are tranfering tokens.
-We also need to specify the amount of value we are approving for.
+Since we are transferring some value, we also have to approve the `Gateway` for transferring it.
+We do this by calling approveValue upon the `ValueLedger` instance of the ledger we are transferring tokens from.
+We also need to specify the amount of value we are approving for transfer.

 ::: tip
-If we approve for a huge amount of value (max is 2^256-1) then we only need to approve once per ledger since it is not feasable we would every run out of allowance.
+If we approve a huge amount of value (max is 2^256-1), we only need to approve it once per ledger, otherwise we would run out of allowance.
 :::

 ```ts